REGULATIONS FOR THE SOCIETY’S SHOW EXHIBITION OF HORSES, PONIES & DONKEYS

 1. All entry forms must be accurately filled up and signed by the Exhibitor or their agent.
 An Exhibitor omitting to give information asked for on the entry form will be liable to have their entry rejected.

-2. Every Exhibitor shall prove the correctness of their entry to the satisfaction of the Committee when called upon to do so, or failing to furnish the required proof, may be prohibited from exhibiting, and any prize awarded may be withheld and the award cancelled.
+2. Every Exhibitor shall prove the correctness of their entry to the satisfaction of the Committee when called upon to do so.
+Failing to furnish the required proof may result in prohibition from exhibiting, any prize awarded may be withheld and the award cancelled.

 4. Entry fees will be forfeited if the animal does not come forward for their class without a valid reason.

 5. A refund will be considered if the animal is medically unable to compete.
 A refund request will need to completed, in writing, within 1 month of the date of the Show.
 A vet’s certificate must be supplied with the refund request.
 Refunds will only be considered after the Show.

 6. In all classes the Committee reserves the right of rejection of the entry of any person and also the right of withholding any prize or prizes awarded.

 7. Riders or handlers must be a minimum age of 4 years or over.

 8. Entry fees for classes that are qualifiers for the Horse of the Year Show include a £16 HOYS contribution.
 For further information, please visit www.grandstandentries.co.uk.

 9. To be eligible to make entries at Members’ rates an Exhibitor must have paid the annual subscription for the current year, 2022.
 Members must have paid their membership prior to making their entry to ensure that they are eligible for Members’ rates.